-The resultant real variable $t_n(t)$ is now a measure for the rate of change of the population in state $n$ due to temporal changes in the eigen-spectrum of the Hamiltonian.
-By construction it does not contain any contribution from beating between several occupied eigenstates.
+where the time argument $t$ of all functions on the RHS is suppressed.
+The real variable $f_n(t)$ measures the rate of change of the population in state $n$ due to temporal changes in the eigen-spectrum of the Hamiltonian only, by construction not containing any contribution from beating between multiple occupied eigenstates.